brightzheng100/semver-config-concourse-resource/README.md

 ## The Config File Example

-The config file can be any sensibble yaml format.
+The config file can be any sensible yaml format.

 The simlest one might be: